alicht/heroku-deployment/passport2.md

 https://stackoverflow.com/questions/18565512/importance-of-session-secret-key-in-express-web-framework

 ## Why's the session key a secret and why do we need it?
-It's used to encrypt the session cookie so that you can be reasonably (but not 100%) sure the cookie isn't a fake one, and the connection should be treated as part of the larger session with express.
+It's used to encrypt the session cookie so that you can be reasonably sure the cookie isn't a fake one, and the connection should be treated as part of the larger session with express.
 This is why you don't put the string in your source code.
 You make it an environment variable and read it in as process.env("SESSION_SECRET") or you use an .env file with https://npmjs.org/package/habitat, and make sure those files never touch your repository (svn/git exclusion/ignores) so that your secret data stays secret. the secret is immutable while your node app runs.
-It's much better to just come up with a long, funny sentence than a UUID, which is generally much shorter than "I didn't think I needed a secret, but the voices in my head told me Express needed one".

 ## Now that our app.js is in order, we can configure passport.